OmarCloud20/terraform-workshop/README.md

 ### Conclusion

 In this tutorial, we learned Terraform basics and how to provision resources in AWS using Terraform.
 We also learned how to use an S3 remote backend to store the state file and lock file.
-We also learned how to use DynamoDB to store the state lock file.
-We also learned how to provision an Apache web server using Terraform.
+We also learned how to provision an Apache web server on an EC2 instance and how to allow inbound traffic on port 80 using Terraform.

 Now, we are ready to move to more complex IaC projects.
 I wish you the best of luck in your Terraform journey.